oracle-livelabs/database/heatwave-migration/create-dbs/create-dbs.md

     ![](./images/images/resources-vcn.png "resources-vcn")

-7. On the Private Subnet page, under “Security Lists”, click on “Security List for Private Subnet -MDS-VCN” and select “Add Ingress Rules”
+7. On the Private Subnet page, under “Security Lists”, click on “Security List for Private Subnet-MDS-VCN” and select “Add Ingress Rules”

     ![](./images/images/sc-vcn.png "seclist-vcn")

     ![](./images/images/add-ingr.png "add-ingress")

-8. For the ‘Source CIDR’ enter “0.0.0.0/0” and for the Destination Port Range, enter “3306,33060”.
+8. For the ‘Source CIDR’ enter “0.0.0.0/0”, select "TCP" for the 'IP Protocol' and for the Destination Port Range, enter “3306,33060”.
 In the ‘Description’ section, write “MySQL Port Access”
     ```bash
     <copy>0.0.0.0/0</copy>
     ```